petersonben50/HellsCanyon/code/binning/metabolism/binAnalysis_metabolism.md

 The alignment looks solid, let's go forward with the tree.

-*Run kofamscan on ORFs*

-It seems that using kofamscan and identifying the present pathways with KEGG-Decoder might be a more complete way to look at the metabolic pathways in our organisms.
-So, I went ahead and ran KOFAMscan on all of my bins, individually.

 **Aggregate bin metabolism data**

 R script to aggregate the information is here: `code/binning/metabolism/metabolism_summary.R`.